 Asbestos materials in good condition are safe unless asbestos fibers become airborne, which happens when materials are damaged.
 Inspect the material periodically for damage or deterioration.
 The only way to tell if an object contains asbestos by looking at it is if the material is labeled.
 Otherwise, you should have it sampled and analyzed by a qualified professional.
 Until you get the results, treat the material as if it contains asbestos.
 Samples should be extracted only by qualified professionals.
 If improperly done, extracting samples can be more hazardous than leaving the material undisturbed.

 If the asbestos material is damaged or if you are going to do any work in your building that might disturb the asbestos, removal or repair by a professional is needed.
-Repair usually involves either covering or sealing the asbestos material.
+A repair usually involves either covering or sealing the asbestos material.
 Covering involves putting a protective wrap over or around the asbestos-containing material to prevent the release of fibers.
 Sealing involves treating the material with a sealant that either binds the asbestos fibers together or coats the material so fibers are not released.
-Repair is usually cheaper than removal, but repair may make it more difficult to remove later on if the need arises.
+Repair is usually cheaper than removal, but a repair may make it more difficult to remove later on if the need arises.

 Zero In on Zero Accidents

-Licensed to manage asbestos abatement projects in Pennsylvania, West Virginia, Maryland, Virginia, New York and Ohio, ABMECH Acquisitions, LLC is staffed with highly trained technicians, fully experienced in meeting your project needs.
-Our primary concern is to ensure that your environmental situation is corrected safely, cost effectively and permanently Often times, the removal of hazardous materials from within commercial and industrial structures can best be worked in conjunction with the interior demolition package.
+Licensed to manage asbestos abatement projects in Pennsylvania, West Virginia, Maryland, Virginia, New York, and Ohio, ABMECH Acquisitions, LLC is staffed with highly trained technicians, fully experienced in meeting your project needs.
+Our primary concern is to ensure that your environmental situation is corrected safely, cost-effectively, and permanently Oftentimes, the removal of hazardous materials from within commercial and industrial structures can best be worked in conjunction with the interior demolition package.

-Our company provides the expertise and equipment to offer a One-Stop Shop, delivering a site to the owner cleared of all hazardous materials along with mechanical, electrical and architectural finishes.
+Our company provides the expertise and equipment to offer a One-Stop-Shop, delivering a site to the owner cleared of all hazardous materials along with mechanical, electrical and architectural finishes.
 The facility can then be retrofitted by other trades without the risk of accidental exposures or work stoppages.

-ABMECH Acquisitions, LLC has been actively involved with the remediation, renovation and re-purposing of many of Pittsburgh’s classic buildings such as Soldiers & Sailor’s Memorial Hall and Museum and 11 Stanwix St. (the former IBM headquarters).
-In addition, we have done extensive work for Pittsburgh’s foremost universities, including the University of Pittsburgh, Duquesne University, Carnegie Mellon University and Carlow University.
+ABMECH Acquisitions, LLC has been actively involved with the remediation, renovation, and re-purposing of many of Pittsburgh’s classic buildings such as Soldiers & Sailor’s Memorial Hall and Museum and 11 Stanwix St. (the former IBM headquarters).
+In addition, we have done extensive work for Pittsburgh’s foremost universities, including the University of Pittsburgh, Duquesne University, Carnegie Mellon University, and Carlow University.